 Want to know the secret to getting into medical school with a low MCAT?
 Watch this video!

-Here’s the truth: every single student who applies to medical school does so strategically.
-Every student will analyze where they might be a good applicant and carefully choose which schools they apply to.
-Only unsuccessful applicants apply blindly.
+Every student should analyze where they might be a good applicant and carefully choose which schools they apply to.
+Successful applicants typically take a deliberate approach to school selection and application strategy.

-How can this help you apply strategically?
 If you have a lower MCAT score, search for medical schools on MSAR that accept matriculants with similar MCAT scores to yours.
 This is easily done by setting the search criteria on the left side of the portal.
 In addition, if you plan on taking the MCAT again, you will need to look at schools that will consider only the most recent scores.
-Otherwise, if your score was too low on your first try, it might be more difficult to get accepted, even with an improved second score at certain schools.
-Of course, every school is different, but it’s best to know how they handle multiple scores so that you don’t accidentally apply somewhere that is more difficult to get into.
+Otherwise, if your score was too low on your first try, it might be more difficult to get accepted at certain schools, even with an improved second score.

 Look through the search results and compare your other statistics and experiences with those of recent matriculants.
 Does your profile seem like a good fit for this school?
 Do you have similar experiences to those who were recently accepted?
 Does your GPA match or exceed the average accepted GPA of this school?
 Have you completed all the required prerequisites listed by the school?
 Carefully go through the information available on MSAR and make a list of schools where you would be a good fit in terms of MCAT score and other application elements.

-Remember what we said at the beginning of this article – your MCAT score is not everything.
+Remember what we said at the beginning of this article: your MCAT score is not everything.
 So, even if you find schools that typically accept students with your MCAT score, other aspects of your application must also be a good fit to increase your chances of success, so consider them carefully.
-Even the easiest medical schools to get into want to see well-rounded applicants, rather than applicants with simply good statistics.
+Even the easiest medical schools to get into want to see well-rounded applicants rather than applicants with just good statistics.

 2. Consider DO Schools